Sidney Gottlieb: Government career

 Gottlieb's first government position was at the United States Department of Agriculture, where he researched the chemical structure of organic soils.
 He later transferred to the Food and Drug Administration, where he developed tests to measure the presence of drugs in the human body.
 Gottlieb grew bored with this work and sought a more challenging position.
 In 1948, he found a job at the National Research Council, where he described being "exposed to some interesting work concerning ergot alkaloids as vasoconstrictors and hallucinogens."
 He soon relocated to the University of Maryland as a research associate dedicated to studying metabolisms of fungi.

 On July 13, 1951, Gottlieb reported for his first day of work for the CIA.
 Then-Deputy Director for Operations Allen Dulles hired him on Ira Baldwin's recommendation.
 Baldwin had founded and run the biowarfare program at Fort Detrick years earlier, and had kept Gottlieb in his orbit.
 Gottlieb had advanced knowledge about poisons.
 In the 1950s, Communist infiltration concerned many Americans.
 These Cold War-era fears also contributed to the CIA expanding its experimental methods over the next two decades, worrying that the USSR and The People's Republic of China had already mastered brainwashing and were using it against their own citizens and prisoners.

 Project BLUEBIRD was already underway when Gottlieb was brought on board; BLUEBIRD experimented with "Special Interrogation" techniques on captured prisoners at black sites like Camp King and Villa Schuster, using drugs to attempt to break ego control and elicit information.
 BLUEBIRD lacked scientific knowledge and discipline; Dulles wanted Gottlieb to get it back on course.
 After proceeding through training, he was named chief of the newly formed Chemical Division of the Technical Services Staff (TSS).
-On August 20, 1951, Dulles ordered BLUEBIRD to be expanded and centralized, and renamed the Project Artichoke, which became a power base for Gottlieb.
+On August 20, 1951, Dulles ordered BLUEBIRD expanded, centralized, and renamed; the newly renamed Project Artichoke became a power base for Gottlieb.
 Dulles was promoted to Deputy Director of Central Intelligence shortly after expanding Artichoke's scale.